The Prime Minister of Canada

 Cabinet ministers together with the Prime Ministers, sit in Parliament and co-ordinate the activities there.
 The Prime Minister also participates in House of Commons debates, especially those on contentious issues.
 He is also obligated to justify to the House of Commons the decisions made in the government.
 Since the Prime Minister is a member of parliament, he also represents the people of his constituency.

-With an annual salary of USD $345,000, the position of the Prime Minister in Canada is both luxurious and powerful.
+With an annual salary of CAD $345,000, the position of the Prime Minister in Canada is both luxurious and powerful.